| Title: | Missing Data Imputation and Model Checking |

 which variables with missing data are being modeled for multiple imputation.
 This class primarily

-s plus slots containing metadata indicating how the
+consists of a list of missing_variables plus slots containing metadata indicating how the

-s relate to each other.
+missing_variables relate to each other.
 Most operations that work for a

-also work for a missing_data.frame.
+data.frame also work for a missing_data.frame.

-missing_data.frame(y, ...) ## Hidden arguments not included in the signature ## favor_ordered = TRUE, favor_positive = FALSE, ## subclass = NA_character_, ## include_missingness = TRUE, skip_correlation_check = FALSE
+missing_data.frame(y, ...) ## Hidden arguments not included in the signature ## favor_ordered = TRUE, favor_positive = FALSE, ## subclass = NA_character_, ## include_missingness = TRUE, skip_correlation_check = FALSEmissing_data.frame(y, ...) ## Hidden arguments not included in the signature ## favor_ordered = TRUE, favor_positive = FALSE, ## subclass = NA_character_, ## include_missingness = TRUE, skip_correlation_check = FALSE

 y |